Weighing stars from birth to death: mass determination methods across the HRD: Direct method: dynamical masses

 Dynamical masses for evolved red giant stars are difficult to obtain.
-The dimensions of the system are large and periods are long so that the observational effort required to determine orbital parameters is cumbersome.
-Additionally, the probability of having eclipses becomes smaller.
-In the case of single-lined spectroscopic binaries, the primary component can be treated as a single star to determine its evolutionary mass as mentioned before.
-Afterwards, the dynamical information can be used to obtain information about the secondary star.
+The dimensions of their binary systems are generally large and their periods are longer than 100~days.
+This means that the observational effort required to determine the orbital parameters is cumbersome.
+Additionally, the probability of observing eclipses becomes smaller.
+In the case of single-lined spectroscopic binaries, the primary component can be treated as a single star and its evolutionary mass can be determined as mentioned before.
+Afterwards, the dynamical properties can be used to obtain information about the secondary star.
 If the inclination of the orbit remains as an uncertainty because astrometric data is not available, deriving absolute masses will not be possible.
 In the case of double-lined spectroscopic binaries, spectral disentangling can also be used.
-Finally, independent constraints to the characteristic of the two components can be obtained if the binary can be spatially resolved via interferometric observations or direct imagining.
+Finally, independent constraints to the characteristic of the two components can be obtained if the binary can be spatially resolved via interferometric observations or direct imaging.